AnnaStandridge/se_project_aroundtheus/README.md

 **Intro**

 Project 3 is made using HTML and CSS and based off of a Figma design.
 This website is meant to be reactive and display effectively on different viewports.
+Utilizing Javascript for functionality.

 **GitHub Link**